lextoumbourou/notes/notes/permanent/Survivorship Bias.md

 cover: /_media/world-war-2-aircraft-survivorship-bias-abraham-wald-17.jpeg
 ---

-Survivorship Bias is a common error of thinking where we arrive at false conclusions by examining only things that survived some selection process and ignore stuff that didn't.
+Survivorship Bias is a common error of thinking where we arrive at false conclusions by only examining success cases.

+For example, on one of my former teams, some of us had been keeping tabs on how well Microservices had worked at NetFlix and we didn't want to miss out.
+We made a collective decision to start a new project following a strict microservice architecture.

+However, we failed to take into account the countless examples of where they hadn't worked out, discovering for ourselves how much unnecessary complexity they introduce for a small team.
+This was so common that Thoughtworks named it [Microservice Envy](https://www.thoughtworks.com/radar/techniques/microservice-envy) in their 2015 Radar.

-The story of Abraham Wald in WW2 is a great example of this.
-He was asked by the RAF to find areas of planes that had been most ravaged by bullets, so the areas could be reinforce.
-However, instead he recommended they reinforce the areas that hadn't been touched.
-All the planes that had been hit there in those areas presumably didn't make it back. [@ahrensHowTakeSmart2017] *(pg.
+Every page about Survivor Bias has to include the story of Abraham Wald.
+During WW2, he was instructed to recommend which parts of the planes they should reinforce based on an assessment of their bullet holes.
+He recommended that they reinforce the parts that took no damage (cover image).
+The planes that had been hit in other areas presumably didn't make it back.
+This was at odds with the US military who had recommended targetting the most-hit (the *survivors*).

+[@ahrensHowTakeSmart2017] *(pg.
 136)*

-You also see this the sort of content that you find spammed on LinkedIn: "10 habits of billionaries".
-Claims are made that billionares read 10 books a week, or always get up at 4am.
-That may be true.
-It also may be true that the vast majority of people that do this are too tired to do anything but read.

-Another error of thinking like [[Confirmation Bias]].